Assessing Vulnerability of the Atlantic Sea Scallop Social-Ecological System in the Northeast Waters of the US

 Project Outreach:

-The CFRF Project team organized and facilitated a series of three workshops between scientific partners and the fishing community during each of the three years of this project (2020-2023).
-These workshops discussed project goals, approaches, and preliminary and final results and addressed concerns of the commercial fishing industry.
-A focus group approach was used to collect in-depth information on industry perceptions related to ocean acidification and warming.
+The CFRF Project team has organized and facilitated workshops between scientific partners and the fishing community each year of this project.
+These workshops discuss project goals and results and address concerns of the commercial fishing industry.
+A focus group approach is used to collect in-depth information on industry perceptions related to ocean acidification and warming.

 media coverage: